Apple Closes All Stores Worldwide Outside Of China Amid Coronavirus Pandemic

 After temporarily shutting down all Apple stores in mainland China, all but four are now open with limited hours.
-The shutdown, Cook says in the statement, allowed the corporation to learn how to best keep their employees and customers safe. “[One] of those lessons is that the most effective way to minimize risk of the virus’s transmission is to reduce density and maximize social distance.
+The shutdown, Cook says in the statement, allowed the corporation to learn how to best keep their employees and customers safe. “[One] of those lessons is that the most effective way to minimise risk of the virus’s transmission is to reduce density and maximise social distance.

 Advertisement